The childrens adventure world

 Children learn everything of the development from the egg to the butterfly at this themed playground, “Ei zum Schmetterling”, amidst the Glockner meadows with a profusion of flowers.
 They can try themselves what it feels like to move like a caterpillar.
 Monkey bars, seesaws and a mini ropeway are the attractions of this playground.

 Observe alpine animals: unforgettable experiences for childrenChildren are particularly taken by the cute marmots.
 The facetious alpine residents are the paragons for the mascot MURMI, who accompanies the entire family during a drive on the Grossglockner High Alpine Road.
 Real marmots can be seen at the Mankei-Wirt at the Fuscher Lacke, and also on the Kaiser-Franz-Josefs-Höhe.
 Show your children the mighty ibexes during a hike to the Gamsgrube or from the look-out on the Höhe.
 Discovering the delicate Mountain Apollo or the alpine salamander are memories your children will certainly treasure.

 • Everything about MURMI, the mascot of the Grossglockner High Alpine Road!

 • The most beautiful suggested trips for families with children!

-• Children’s colouring book for entertaining car rides and creative breaks: download for free now!
+• Children’s colouring picture for entertaining car rides and creative breaks: download for free now!